 - Small 330ml dustbin

-At around £110 on Amazon, the DIGGRO KK320 sits at the entry level end of our robotic vacuum cleaners.
+At around £110 on Amazon, the DIGGRO KK320 Robotic Vacuum cleaner sits at the entry-level end of our robotic vacuum cleaners.
 However, it offers some nice features.

-With all that said, it’s does offers a good level of suction and 4 cleaning modes.
-And many users have been surprised by the finish the unit offers across different flooring materials.
+It offers a sufficient amount of suction as well as 4 cleaning modes.
+Many users are surprised by the excellent finish produced by the KK320 across different flooring materials.

 As one of the most expensive robotic vacuum cleaners on the market, the Makita DRC200Z (£820 on Amazon) has a lot to live up to.
 Primarily designed for commercial use, it might be ideal if you have a larger property.

-We’re unsure of its exact suction power but it’s likely to blow most of our list away (sorry – bad pun!).
-The unit uses a 3-stage cleaning system which is made up of side brushes, main brush and vacuum suction for efficient cleaning.
-Also, the onboard filtration system captures micro dust particulates.
+We’re unsure of its exact suction power, but it’s likely to blow most of our list away (sorry – bad pun!).
+Its 3-stage cleaning system combined with both side and main brushes mean it delivers an efficient cleaning.
+The onboard filtration system captures micro dust particulates.

 Moving on to the operation, there’s no mapping function and so the DCR200Z follows a basic path around the space.
 You can use boundary tape to restrict its movement and block off areas or rooms.

-Sadly, there’s no app or smart home integration, but an easy to use remote is included.
-The built-in timer enables you to schedule when the unit starts working.
-It operates on a 1, 3 or 5 hours delay.
+An easy to use remote controls the unit.
+The built-in timer enables you to schedule a start time either on a 1, 3 or 5-hour delay.

-It’s worth noting two final things.
-Firstly the dustbin is a massive 2500ml or 7 times the typical 350ml!
+The dustbin is a massive 2500ml or 7 times the typical 350ml!
 Secondly, at nearly 8kg and 46 cm by 46 cm by 18 cm, the DCR200Z is heavy and large.
-Simply put it won’t clean under furniture like other robotic vacuum cleaners but it will avoid it, thanks to its smart sensors.
+Simply put it won’t clean under furniture like other robovacs but it will avoid it, thanks to its smart sensors.